jucardwell/jucardwell.github.io/_pages/cv.md

 Education
 ======
+* Ph.D. in Geography and Environment, University of North Carolina at Chapel Hill, 2024
+* M.A. in Geography, University of North Carolina at Chapel Hill, 2022
 * B.A. in Environmental Studies, Davidson College, 2019
-* M.A. in Geography, University of North Carolina at Chapel Hill, 2022
-* Ph.D. in Geography, University of North Carolina at Chapel Hill, 2025 (expected)

 Current Positions
 ======
-* Graduate Research Assistant- Southeast Regional Climate Center
+* Teaching Assistant Professor

+   Department of Geography and Environment, University of North Carolina, Chapel Hill

 Publications
 ======